-- 41 Approval of MELD exception points for adult candidates with unresectable Hepatic Epithelioid 42 Hemangioendothelioma (HEHE) may be appropriate in some instances. - Biopsy must be performed to establish the diagnosis of HEHE, and exclude hemangiosarcoma.
+Approval of MELD exception points for adult candidates with unresectable Hepatic Epithelioid Hemangioendothelioma (HEHE) may be appropriate in some instances.

+Biopsy must be performed to establish the diagnosis of HEHE, and exclude hemangiosarcoma.
 HEHE is a rare, low grade primary liver tumor of mesenchymal cell origin.
-Because of the rarity of the diagnosis, as - 45 well as the variability in presentation, the optimal treatment strategies are not fully established. - 46 However, for lesions which cannot be resected, liver transplant is associated with 1, 5, and 10-year - 47 patient survival rates of 97%, 83%, and 74%; with more favorable results occurring in patients without - 48 microvascular invasion.
-The presence of extra-hepatic disease has not been associated with decreased - 49 survival post liver transplant and therefore should not be an absolute contraindication.
-Controversy - 50 regarding the role of liver transplant in treating HEHE relates to the variable course of disease in the - 51 absence of liver transplant, with some patients demonstrating regression or stabilization of disease and - 52 prolonged survival.
-73,74
+Because of the rarity of the diagnosis, as patient survival rates of 97%, 83%, and 74%; with more favorable results occurring in patients without microvascular invasion.
+The presence of extra-hepatic disease has not been associated with decreased